List of Fablehaven characters: Significant magical creatures

-A very old demon who once threatened the mountainous regions of India and China.
+Graulas is an ancient demon who once threatened the mountainous regions of India and China.
 He was admitted to Fablehaven essentially to die, and doesn't make an appearance until he notices that Seth successfully removes the nail from the Revenant.
 To thank Seth for his first surprise in centuries, he provides Seth with knowledge that helps them defeat the Shadow Plague.